riashrma24/drupal/questions1.md

 Q4.
 What does the pipe | operator do in Twig?
 Explain chaining filters with a real example.
 Q5. what is this content.body? what do we get these variables content and body from? and do we get different variables in different templates?
 Q6.
 What is the difference between node.field_image and content.field_image in Drupal Twig — when should you use each?
+Q7.
+What is the difference between set and include and embed in Drupal Twig — give an example of when to use each?

 sol1 : Hooks
 1. A hook is Drupal's way of letting your code plug into the core system without modifying core files.